-Yeah, what the heck is sourdough, anyway and why and how and when and who??
+Yeah, what the heck is sourdough anyway, and why and how and when and who??

 Sourdough goes back many, many years.
-Before commercial yeast was invented, humnankind relied on, gasp, natural leavening agents, not created in lab!
+Before commercial yeast was invented, humnankind relied on, gasp, natural leavening agents, not created in a lab!
 And now, we’re back being all organic and natural.
 Ah, progress!
 Thy name is backwards momentum. < And that is the end of the social commentary portion of our show, folks!
 You’re welcome!>

 Sourdough uses a natural leavener, call the sourdough starter.
 It serves the same purpose as, yep, you got it, yeast!

 The best part of sourdough is that it contains only (yes – only), three (3) ingredients viz.
 Flour, water and salt.
 And time.
 Lots.
 Also, money, a bit.